0xFelix/gitops-blog/gitops-blog.md

 ### How to start or stop a VirtualMachine

-To start or stop a `VirtualMachine` you need to edit the `spec.running` field of a `VirtualMachine` and set it to a corresponding value (`false` or `true`).
+To start or stop a `VirtualMachine` you need to edit the `spec.running` field of a `VirtualMachine` and set it to the corresponding value (`false` or `true`).

-If the `VirtualMachine` has an appropriate termination grace period (`spec.template.spec.terminationGracePeriodSeconds`) setting this value to `false` will gracefully shut down the `VirtualMachine`.
-When setting the timeout grace period to 0 seconds the `VirtualMachine` is stopped immediately however.
+If the `VirtualMachine` has an appropriate termination grace period (`spec.template.spec.terminationGracePeriodSeconds`), setting this value to `false` will gracefully shut down the `VirtualMachine`.
+When setting the timeout grace period to 0 seconds, the `VirtualMachine` is stopped immediately however.

-To deploy new changes with ArgoCD you need to commit and push changes to the Git repository containing your `Application`.
+To apply new changes with ArgoCD you need to commit and push changes to the Git repository containing your `Application`.
 To start or stop a `VirtualMachine` update the manifest and commit and push to your repository.
 In the ArgoCD UI select the `Application` of the